Starwerk Banner Image

 The times given above are for the brightest part of the Galaxy, toward its core.
 The other side of the Milky Way, the part opposite the core, is visible in the winter evenings running between the constellations Orion and Gemini and up past the bright star Capella.
 The parts of the Galaxy visible at this time of year much fainter than the parts of the Galaxy seen in the Northern summer.
 However, if you are in a region with dark skies you will still be able to see it.

 Since the Galaxy is easily visible at the times above, all the kinds of objects that are associated with it are also visible.
-These include open clusters, bright nebulae like HII regions, planetary nebulae, etc. All of these sorts of objects are associated with young stars, and those are mostly confinded to the galactic disk.
+These include open clusters, bright nebulae like HII regions, planetary nebulae, etc. All of these sorts of objects are associated with stars - often young stars, and those are mostly confinded to the galactic disk.
 An exception to this rule are globular star clusters.
 They are not part of the Glactic disk at all, they are part of the halo.
 However, since the halo is centered on the disk, there are many globular clusters visible when the summer Milky Way is visible, but they are visible at other times, too.

-So the upshot of all this is that if you attend one of our programs in the summer you are likely to see the brightest part of the Milky Way, as well as lots of star clusters and regions of active star formation.
+So the upshot of all this is that if you attend one of our programs in the northern summer you are likely to see the brightest part of the Milky Way, as well as lots of star clusters and regions of active star formation.
 If you join us in the spring or the fall, you will likely see lots of galaxies, but the brightest parts of the Milky Way will not be easy to see.
 In fact, they might not be seen at all.
 So if you have an object or set of objects that you are keen to view and discuss, be sure you book a time when your objects will be visible.

 Below we give a listing by season of which objects are easy to see.